Michael Varrati: Early career, column work, and Peaches Christ

-While attending Kent State University in Ohio, Varrati studied acting for the camera under character actor Rohn Thomas (who himself had appeared in films from such horror luminaries as George Romero and John Landis).
-Although primarily identifying as a writer, Varrati would cite this experience later a crucial factor in his approach to taking acting roles in the future.
+While attending Kent State University in Ohio, Varrati studied acting for the camera under Rohn Thomas.
+Although primarily identifying as a writer, Varrati would cite this and influencing him to act.
+Shortly after his time at Kent, Varrati began writing and conducting interviews for the horror film magazine Ultra Violent.

-Shortly after his time at Kent, Varrati began writing for the underground horror film magazine Ultra Violent, wherein he interviewed cult and international filmmakers.
-Varrati has said his work with Ultra Violent began to lay the foundations for his own work in film, as he began making contacts during this era.

-In 2008, while working on a now defunct book project, Varrati connected with San Francisco-based drag performer Peaches Christ (stage name for Joshua Grannell), hoping to interview her for the book.
+In 2008, while working on a now defunct book project, Varrati connected with San Francisco–based drag performer Peaches Christ (stage name for Joshua Grannell), hoping to interview her for the book.
 Instead, the two became friends, and when Christ took her directorial debut movie All About Evil on the road, she invited Varrati along to help document the experience.
-Writing a travelogue from the road for Peaches’ site, Varrati eventually began doing a regular column for the drag icon's audience.
-Since this period, Varrati and Christ have remained close and still occasionally collaborate.
+Writing a travelogue from the road for Peaches’ site, Varrati eventually began doing a regular column.
 In 2016, the two reunited to co-produce an event for the 25th Anniversary of Vegas in Space for the Frameline Film Festival.

-Around this same time as his initial work with Peaches, Varrati began to do column work for various other publications, which lead to regular contributions over the years to a number of outlets, including The Huffington Post, VideoInk, Tubefilter, Vice, and more.
+Varrati has also been a contributor to The Huffington Post, Tubefilter, and Vice.

 Tales of Poe

-Prior to his taking to the road with Peaches Christ, Varrati had begun dipping his foot into the world of acting, appearing in several independent horror features.
-While acting on one such film, Razor Days, Varrati reconnected with the film's director of photography, Bart Mastronardi, whom he had previously met at a horror convention several years previous.
-The duo began discussing Mastronardi's plan to create an anthology of modern adaptations of Edgar Allan Poe stories.
-Soon thereafter, Varrati and Mastronardi agreed to collaborate on one of the film's segments.
+While acting on the film, Razor Days, Varrati reconnected with the film's director of photography, Bart Mastronardi, whom he had previously met.
+The duo decided to collaborate on a segment for an anthology of modern adaptations of Edgar Allan Poe stories.
 Shot over the course of several years, Tales of Poe featured three adaptations of Poe stories: The Tell-Tale Heart (written & directed by Mastronardi), The Cask of Amontillado (written & directed by Alan Rowe Kelly), and Dreams, which was written by Varrati and directed by Mastronardi.